MXMX0811/DiffBacChrom/doc/getting_started2019.md

 # Getting started

 This is a basic Getting Started guide aimed at helping users with no prior development experience set up the environment from very begining.

+The code of data simulation is implemented based on [this repository](https://github.com/JMLab-tifrh/ecoli_finer) therefore [GROMACS 2019.6](https://manual.gromacs.org/2019-current/index.html) is needed.

-This project requires [GROMACS 2019.6](https://manual.gromacs.org/2019-current/index.html) and runs in the Windows Subsystem for Linux (WSL).
+This project requires GROMACS and runs in the Windows Subsystem for Linux (WSL).

 Requirements: